-In 2015 in Italy the number of enterprises per 1,000 inhabitants in the industrial and service sectors still decreased and reached 60.2, nonetheless their average size remained stable at about 4 employees.
+In 2016 in Italy the number of enterprises per 1,000 inhabitants in the industrial and service sectors increased and reached 72.4, nonetheless their average size remained stable at about 4 employees.

-As to business demography, characterised by the degree of dynamism of the Italian economy and the endurance of new initiatives on the related market, the gross turnover rate resumed its growht after a pause in 2014; at the same time, there was a reduction of the five year-survival rate for the third year in a row.
+As to business demography, characterised by the degree of dynamism of the Italian economy and the endurance of new initiatives on the related market, the gross turnover rate resumed its growht after a pause in the last two years; at the same time, there was a reduction of the five year-survival rate for the fourth year in a row.

 The Italian enterprise levels of wage-adjusted labour productivity continued to grow in 2016 for the third year in a row.
 Italian enterprises produced about 131 euros of added value per employee per every 100 euros of unit cost of labour.